 Comment Status Progress Council provided an annual budget allocation to support Business In Glen and Glen Innes Highlands Visitor Association until 2021.
-Fund and funding allocated to Business ere collated into one 'Local Economic In 2021 the Business Incentive Fund, Event Prioritisation Fund and funding allocated to Business In Glen and Glen Innes Highlands Visitor Association were collated into one 'Local Economic Development Support Fund' which set a criteria for Council financial assistance relevant to the Economic Development Strategy and Action Plan.
+In 2021 the Business Incentive Fund, Event Prioritisation Fund and funding allocated to Business In Glen and Glen Innes Highlands Visitor Association were collated into one 'Local Economic Development Support Fund' which set a criteria for Council financial assistance relevant to the Economic Development Strategy and Action Plan.
 Business In Glen operated until 2020 and is in caretaker mode due to a lack of local business memberships and engagement.
 Completed 100% The Highlands Hub platform, programs and co-working space initiatives provide an alternative to the traditional form of chamber of commerce and industry association frameworks.
 Council also held a Highlands Hub Awards program in 2020 where 12 local businesses benefited from a digital content package delivered in 2021 by Council in partnership with local content and marketing businesses.